sholker/Smart_System/Smart_Garden/readme.md

 #### The Project is about:
 - Trun on blue light when there is enough brightness.
 Red light otherwese.
 - Turn on red light when there isnt enough humiditly.
-- Trun on buzzer when somethin is too close to our plant.
+- Trun on buzzer when something is too close to our plant.

 #### Hardware components
 • 2 x ESP32-PICO<br>